One Probe Won't Catch Them All: Towards Targeted Deception Detection: Methodology

 \subsection{Models}

-We use the open-weight instruction-tuned model Gemma 2 9B IT.
+We use the open-weight instruction-tuned model Gemma 2 9B IT as our primary model.
 After conducting preliminary experiments across layers 20, 25, and 31 (see Section~\ref{sec:anova}), we focus our analysis on layer 20.
 The evaluation datasets are generated with on-policy responses from the model with the temperature set to 1.
+To assess whether our findings generalize across architectures and scales, we additionally replicate the ANOVA experiment on Llama 3.3 70B Instruct (Section~\ref{sec:anova}).